 The Company has operating and finance leases for office space, office equipment, warehouse space and automobiles.
-The leases have remaining terms of 1 to 11 years, some of which include options to extend or terminate the leases.
-However, management has determined that it not reasonably certain that the Company will exercise its options to renew or terminate the leases, and therefore the renewal and termination options are not included in the lease term or the resulting operating ROU asset and operating lease liability balances.
-The Company's current lease arrangements expire from 2019 through 2030.
+The leases have remaining terms of up to 11 years, some of which include options to purchase, extend or terminate the leases, and management has assessed such terms when determining the lease term for accounting purposes.
+The Company's current lease arrangements expire through 2030.

-The Company's lease population does not include any residual value guarantees, and therefore none were considered in the calculation of the operating ROU and operating lease liability balances.
+The Company's leases do not include any residual value guarantees, and therefore none were considered in the calculation of the operating ROU and operating lease liability balances.
 The Company has leases that contain variable payments, most commonly in the form of common area maintenance charges, which are based on actual costs incurred.
-These variable payments were excluded from the calculation of the operating ROU asset and operating lease liability balances since they are not fixed or insubstance fixed payments.
+These variable payments were excluded from the calculation of the operating ROU asset and operating lease liability balances since they are not fixed or in-substance fixed payments.